Raezroth/Minecraft-Pinephone/README.md

 Install Forge:

-Navigate to your Forge installer, then java -jar forge-installer.jar
+Navigate to your Forge installer, then 'java -jar forge-installer.jar'

 (Note I have changed video settings to low & made edits to mods configuration)